Surviving Change: Holding on to What’s Precious

 Not all change is noticeable, and some things can be preserved.
 We have to decide what is most precious to us.
 Pick those few things, just four of five things that we really love and appreciate.
 Then really work at preserving those things.

 My wife and I discussed this.
 The few things we selected are:

 - Our relationship

 My wife and I made our relationship the number one thing to preserve.
 We’ve seen lots of relationships change, many for the not better.
 Our relationship has changed in our eleven years, mostly for the better.
-The point is that in the universe of constant changing, we spend a great deal of effort monitoring and nurturing our relationship.
+The point is that in a universe of constant change, we spend a great deal of effort monitoring and nurturing our relationship.